CHARLOTTE DUFFEE

 Blog and Podcast

-When I'm not researching, I'm thinking about how to square it with my family life as a mom to three rambunctious boys.
+When I'm not researching, I'm thinking about how to square it with my family life as a mom of three (soon to be four!) rambunctious boys.
 To that end, I recently launched a Substack blog/podcast called Anscombe's Juggle, where I interview parent-scholars and share insights from my own parenting journey.